VanVDC/pulsar-store/README.md

-# Pulsar's Shop Server side
+# Pulsar's Shop server side

-The clothing website allowing user to do online shopping.
+The clothing website allows user to do online shopping.

 #### Server with Node js